manoadamro/rust-release/README.md

 # Rust Release

-Github action to automatically create a github release on merge to main.
+Github action to automatically create a github release on merge to main. <br>
+Skips if a release already exists with the version defined in `Cargo.toml`.

 __Only works for rust projects.__